sayanarijit/remap-sigterm/README.md

 What should happen
 ------------------

-- The task is queued by redis
+- The task is queued by redis.
-- Heroku worker starts executing the task which goes to a 5 min sleep.
+- Heroku worker starts executing the task which goes to a 5 min. sleep.
 - When shutdown, Heroku worker sends SIGQUIT (because REMAP_SIGTERM="SIGQUIT") to the worker.
 - The worker exists immediately never acknowledging the task (the task stays in queue).
-- After the worker comes back, it fetched the task from queue and starts running again.
+- After the worker comes back, it fetches the task from queue and starts running again.

 What happens
 ------------

-- The task is queued by redis
+- The task is queued by redis.
-- Heroku worker starts executing the task which goes to a 5 min sleep.
+- Heroku worker starts executing the task which goes to a 5 min. sleep.
 - When shutdown, Heroku worker sends SIGTERM to the worker.
-- The worker wait for the process to exit.
+- The worker waits for the process to exit.
 - After 30 seconds it kills the worker.
 - After the worker comes back, the queue is empty.
 Hence task is lost.